MPvHarmelen/torcs-server/README.md

 ```

 # TORCS configuration file
-The easiest way to create a TORCS configuration file is to start TORCS (run `torcs`) and configure a race using the UI.
+The easiest way to create a TORCS configuration file is to start TORCS (run `torcs`) and configure a race using the GUI.
 The configuration file can now be found under `~/.torcs/config/raceman/<name-of-race-type>.xml`.

 For the section `Drivers` the section numbering determines the racing order, while the `idx` attribute determines "which" SCR server is used, thus which port number is used.
-The SCR server uses port `300{idx}`, where `idx` ranges from 0 to 9.
+The SCR server uses port `300{idx+1}`, where `idx` ranges from 0 to 9.